 - You can change the name of the status here.
 In this image, I'm changing it to “Needs Editor Review”.

-Now when a Contributor goes to write a post, they'll see several status options including your new “Needs Editor Review”.
-If you want to restrict access to any of these statuses, use the Permissions add-on for PublishPress.
+Now when a Contributor goes to write a post, they'll see several status options including your new “Needs Editor Review” status.

 The key to understanding the difference between “Draft” and “Pending Review” is understanding the Contributor role in WordPress.